 Previous award winners include children’s author Alan Gibbons, for speaking up for teachers, children and education; Ged Grebby, founder of Show Racism the Red Card; Michael Lees OBE for his work campaigning to remove asbestos from schools; Malala Yousafzai in recognition of her continuing campaign for all girls to have the right to an education; Margaret Tulloch for supporting comprehensive education; Fiona Millar, journalist and education campaigner; the former Children’s Laureate Michael Rosen who has campaigned against SATs; Professor Robin Alexander, for his work on the Cambridge Review of the Primary Curriculum; and Melissa Benn, state comprehensive education campaigner.

 Criterion for the award

-The award should be made to a person outside the union who has campaigned tirelessly on a national or local level on educational issues which are broadly in support of the Union’s ethos and approach and accord with the example and commitment shown by Fred and Anne Jarvis.
+The award is made to a person outside the union who has campaigned tirelessly on a national or local level on educational issues which are broadly in support of the Union’s ethos and approach and accord with the example and commitment shown by Fred and Anne Jarvis.

 All nominations will be considered by the Education and Equalities Committee for final decision by the Executive in January 2018.